teaching-on-testbeds/fabric-education/secure_applications.md

 ## Results

-In remote login exercise, we compare the confidentiality aspect of logging in through SSH and Telnet applications on server node and access these applications on romeo node.
-For this we need to analyze the traffic captured at romeo to see if an eavesdropper on the network segment can extract any information.
+In the remote login exercise, we compare the confidentiality aspect of logging in through SSH and Telnet applications on server node and accessing these applications on romeo node.
+For this, we need to analyze the traffic captured at romeo to see if an eavesdropper on the network segment can extract any information.

-First analyze the security-telnet-romeo.pcap file on wireshark.
+First, analyze the security-telnet-romeo.pcap file on Wireshark.
 You can do this in many ways:

-1. Right click on any Telnet packet and go to Follow >> TCP Stream.
+1. Right-click on any Telnet packet and go to Follow >> TCP Stream.
 You'll see the following stream content displayed in the same sequence as it appeared on the network:

 <img src="https://user-images.githubusercontent.com/73753025/226147518-018ca733-f9f0-477d-9c56-56bd47e90c6f.png" alt="telent1">

-All the traffic from romeo to server are highlighted in red, whereas traffic from server to romeo are highlighted in blue.
-You'll notice that the prompts, login username, password and session details such as user ran commands and their outputs, are all visible and anybody eavesdropping on this network segment will also be able to read the information.
+All the traffic from romeo to server is highlighted in red, whereas traffic from server to romeo is highlighted in blue.
+You'll notice that the prompts, login username, password, and session details such as user ran commands and their outputs, are all visible and anybody eavesdropping on this network segment will also be able to read the information.

-2. You can also analyze by selecting the first telent packet and expanding the telnet header in the packet details pane to see the data as you scroll through all the telnet packets captured.
+2. You can also analyze by selecting the first telnet packet and expanding the telnet header in the packet details pane to see the data as you scroll through all the telnet packets captured.
 On the packet bytes pane, you can see the same data displayed.
 In this example username shakespeare is displayed:

 <img src="https://user-images.githubusercontent.com/73753025/226150457-f088e15b-5593-4392-a8eb-1aff4e66cc3c.png" alt="telnet2">

-Note: In this case you can observe the password entered one character at a time.
+Here you can observe the password entered one character at a time.

-Besides this you can also see the information about traffic flow such as packet header details in remote telnet login.
-In the following tcpdump capture, the source and destination IP addresses and their port numbers are all visible for the eavesdropper:
+Besides this, you can also see the information about traffic flow such as packet header details in remote telnet login.
+In the following tcpdump capture, the source and destination IP addresses and their port numbers are all visible to the eavesdropper:

 <pre>
 2023-03-18 20:37:18.511217 IP 10.10.1.100.45742 > 10.10.2.100.23: Flags [P.], seq 86:97, ack 123, win 502, options [nop,nop,TS val 2814424891 ecr 438341242], length 11